Kick a Lucky Block Beginner Guide

 Chasing mutations

 Every kick has a chance to roll a mutated Brainrot, with a multiplier on top of the base earnings.
-The five documented mutation tiers are Gold (1.5×), Diamond (2×), Plasma (4×), Molten (6×), and Radioactive (8×).
+Eight mutation tiers are now documented: Gold (1.5×), Diamond (2×), Plasma (4×), Molten (6×), Radioactive (8×), Shadow (12×), Electrified (16×), and Rainbow (30×).
+Shadow, Electrified and Rainbow were added in and after Update 1 (April 27, 2026).
 Only one mutation can apply per Brainrot.

 You boost your odds by: